lilyburke13/Monopoly/README.md

 # Monopoly
-A Monopoly game written in Java during my Second Year of College.
+A Monopoly game written in Java during Second Year of College.